-How to make your own custom shape and size DIY pet bed filling/stuffing insert cushion.
-All of the pet beds made in this mini-series were filled using custom-made covered cushion inserts sized to area of use (and our custom covers), maximise comfort, and minimise cost and waste.
-Here are our DIY dog bed tips, instructions, and money saving ideas.
+How to make your own custom DIY dog bed insert cushions.
+All of the pet beds made in this mini-series were filled using custom-made covered cushion inserts.
+They’re perfectly sized for their areas of use with matching fitted covers.
+We also aimed for comfort with minimal cost and waste.
+Here are our DIY dog bed tips, insert instructions, and money saving ideas.

 Foam Cushion Insert Options